BF. Skinner

 Positive Behavior Intervention Support (PBIS) and Use of Incentives in Classrooms

-Educational institutions frequently use incentives such as stickers and rewards systems to encourage positive behavior and promote the desired conduct while reprimanding disruptive or inappropriate actions with time-outs or other appropriate penalties.
+Educational institutions frequently use incentives such as stickers and reward systems to encourage positive behavior and promote the desired conduct while reprimanding disruptive or inappropriate actions with time-outs or other appropriate penalties.

-In addition, BF.
-Skinner was a proponent of making learning enjoyable for students to retain information more effectively.
+In addition, BF Skinner was a proponent of making learning enjoyable so that students could retain information more effectively.

 Introduction of Active Learning Methods and Their Benefits